swills/errorsis/README.md

 ## Usage with golangci-lint as Module plugin:

-Create `.custom-gcl.yml` similar to this:
+Create `.custom-gcl.yml` similar to this if using a local working copy:

 ```yaml
 version: v2.1.6